jdemeuse1204/Jot/README.md

   // here we are adding a custom verificaiton to the Issuer (iss) claim
   // the claim must equal github.com
+  // NOTE: Adding custom claim verification will override any default
+  // verification.
+See above for claims they are verified by default validationContainer.AddCustomClaimVerification("iss", "github.com");

+  // OR

+  // You can also do this
-  validationContainer.AddCustomClaimVerification("iss", "github.com");
+  validationContainer.AddCustomClaimVerification("iss", (claimKey) =>
+  {
+    return claimKey == "github.com";
+  });

   // When validate is called, the above validations will be run
   // note, you must pass the validationContainer into the validate function